 Are all helmets the same?

 In 1999, the Consumer Product Safety Commission voted unanimously to issue a minimum federal standard that all bicycle helmets sold in the United States must conform to.
-As a result consumers can be assured when buying a new helmet that it meets a minimum federal safety standard.
+As a result, consumers can be assured when buying a new helmet that it meets a minimum federal safety standard.
 While the standards are stringent it does not mean that all helmets are created equal.

 From an impact standpoint, helmets my fare the same in an accident.
-Performance in other areas however may vary dramatically.
+Performance in other areas, however, may vary dramatically.
 The weight of the helmet, the number of vents, the ease of making adjustments etc will set the more expensive helmets apart from the bargain brands.
 Do your homework when purchasing a helmet and be sure to consider the reputation of the brands you are considering as well as the ratings of the specific models you may be interested in.
 The Internet is a great way to start your new helmet research.

-Equally if not more important is proper fit of the helmet.
-Following the advice of your preferred and reputable local bike shop is a good first step to insure you achieve a proper fit.
+Equally if not more important is the proper fit of the helmet.
+Following the advice of your preferred and reputable local bike shop is a good first step to ensure you achieve a proper fit.
 Your local bike shop is a great resource to answer your questions, set the helmet up and show you how to properly wear the helmet.
 A helmet purchase can be a significant purchase with potentially significant consequences.
 Take advantage of the resources available to you through your local bike shop and don’t let price be your sole determining purchase factor.

 When should a helmet be replaced?